influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 If [Telegraf](/telegraf/v1.2/) is still running, it will recreate the `telegraf` database shortly after the database is dropped.
 You might try to directly restore your `telegraf` backup just to find that you can't restore:

-<dt> In version 1.2.1, a restore from an incremental backup requires users to `cd` into
+<dt> In versions 1.2.0 and 1.2.1, a restore from an incremental backup requires users to `cd` into
 the backup directory and run `influxd-ctl restore [options] .` from that directory.
-This issue will be fixed in the next point release.
+This issue is fixed in version 1.2.2.
 </dt>

 ```
-$ cd my-incremental-backup
-$ influxd-ctl restore -db telegraf .
+$ influxd-ctl restore -db telegraf my-incremental-backup/
-Using backup directory: .
+Using backup directory: my-incremental-backup/
 Using meta backup: 20170130T231333Z.meta
 Restoring meta data...
 Error.
-restore: operation exited with error: problem setting snapshot: cannot restore into non-empty cluster
+restore: operation exited with error: problem setting snapshot: database already exists
 ```

 To work around this, you can restore your telegraf backup into a new database by specifying the `-db` flag for the source and the `-newdb` flag for the new destination:

 ```
-$ cd my-incremental-backup
-$ influxd-ctl restore -db telegraf -newdb restored_telegraf .
+$ influxd-ctl restore -db telegraf -newdb restored_telegraf my-incremental-backup/
-Using backup directory: .
+Using backup directory: my-incremental-backup/
 Using meta backup: 20170130T231333Z.meta
 Restoring meta data...
 Done.
 Restored in 19.915242ms, 1 shards mapped
 Restoring db telegraf, rp autogen, shard 2 to shard 7...
 Copying data to <hostname>:8088...
 Copying data to <hostname>:8088...
 Done.
 Restored shard 2 into shard 7 in 36.417682ms, 588800 bytes transferred
-Restored from . in 56.623615ms, transferred 588800 bytes
+Restored from my-incremental-backup/ in 56.623615ms, transferred 588800 bytes
 ```

 Then, in the [`influx` client](/influxdb/v1.2/tools/shell/), use an [`INTO` query](/influxdb/v1.2/query_language/data_exploration/#relocate-data) to copy the data from the new database into the existing `telegraf` database: